-The EAG has indicated that for GM applications, the full DNA sequence of the insert and adjacent genomic DNA is sufficient data to be provided for analytical purposes.
+The EAG indicated that for GM applications, the full DNA sequence of the insert and adjacent genomic DNA are sufficient data to be provided for analytical purposes.
 Using this information, any DNA analytical laboratory would have the capability to develop a PCR-based detection method.
-This sequence information is publicly available in a patent and hence satisfies the requirement for detection methodology in the FSANZ Application Handbook (FSANZ, 2013).
+This sequence information was supplied by the Applicant for A1112 and hence satisfies the requirement for detection methodology in the FSANZ Application Handbook (FSANZ 2013).